fushra/meml-standard/docs/syntaxStandard.md

 // here is for passing in props that will be used and the identifier
 // is the tag name.
 compDecl    = '(' 'component' IDENTIFIER '(' destructure ')' memlStmt ')';

+// This is how exports should be defined.
+Please limit this to one export
+// statement where possible.
+You may decide to implement support for multiple
+// but provide linter warnings of some kind just to keep meml code easier to read exportDecl  = '(' 'export' '(' destructure ')' ')';

+// Import statements should have a structure like this.
+You can either specify what you
+// want to import from specific exports or everything from a file.
+Additionally, for
+// css and js files, you can dump them into the current meml file with the command
+// (import "./file.(css|js)")
+importStmt  = '(' 'import' ((('(' destructure ')') | 'everything') 'from')?
+STRING ')'

 // This is what a meml tag will look like.
 Note that there
 // can be as many expressions as is